15 Critical Cyber Security Tips for Business

 - Neglect to backup

-We are still surprised by the number of businesses that either don't have a backup, or haven't checked their backup since 2012.
+From manufacturing IT support to IT support service for medical centres.
+We are still surprised by the number of businesses that either don't have a managed backup solution or haven't checked their backup since 2012.

 You'll want to have a backup system that's regular (as in daily) and monitored.
 This means when something didn't backup correctly you or your IT provider will know about it and be able to take swift action.